NIGHTFURY609/Team-sorter/README.md

-# Team Sorting Web Application
+# Team Sorting Web Applicatio

 A real-time team sorting application built with Node.js, Express, MongoDB, Redis, and Socket.IO.
 This application allows participants to join a session and administrators to organize them into random teams.